 It’s about two people, Mallory Blessing and Jake McCloud, who decide to have a “same time next year” meeting that lasts each Labor Day weekend over the course of … you guessed it … 28 Summers.
 Naturally, this becomes more complicated with age, marriage, and kids.

 While I can normally be critical about books glamorizing affairs, I thought this book did it in a really smart way that made sense and showed that all relationships are different and complex.
 I can also be critical of books dealing with 9/11 (sometimes it feels wrongly used for the sake of drama to me), but I thought this one handled it well.

 28 Summers was a 5 STAR read for me.
 I read it during the midst of the Coronavirus quarantine and honestly felt like it “saved” me during this experience.
-For that reason, I named it one of my best books of 2020.

 The Blue Bistro